-It is clear that there are multiple levels of influence on population health today and many have argued that effective responses will therefore need to engage all levels – particularly through multidisciplinary approaches.
-Yet, efforts at research integration are lagging because of the staggering pace at which new social, behavioral, and biological measures are discovered and generated.
-To keep pace with advances across the scientific spectrum and keep it grounded in the reality of implementation of policies and programs to improve population health, researchers and practitioners need to come together and develop novel approaches and methods to integrate across the sciences to conduct more effective work in this critical area.
-Thus, the overall goal of this year’s IAPHS conference is to stimulate new thinking and approaches for population health research by bringing together scholars and practitioners from a range of disciplines to: 1) present boundary-breaking research on the ways that social inequalities work to influence the biological processes that lead to poor population health; and 2) to facilitate fruitful discussion on the challenges toward improving population health, and reducing disparities therein, both in the United States and beyond.
+To keep pace with global advances across the scientific spectrum and keep them grounded in the reality of implementation of policies and programs to improve population health, IAPHS brings researchers and practitioners together to develop novel approaches and methods to integrate across the sciences.
+The theme of the 2019 IAPHS meeting is “Local, national, global impacts on population health”.
+The overall goal of this year’s IAPHS conference is to stimulate new thinking and approaches for population health research by bringing together scholars and practitioners from a range of disciplines to: exchange boundary-breaking research on population health and health inequities writ large, including more specifically how policies and programs improve population health in countries around the globe.
+Ultimately, we aim to facilitate productive discussion on the challenges to improving population health and the best ways to reduce health disparities, within and outside the US.

 The Program Committee encourages submissions that highlight the promise of interdisciplinary population health science and action that can improve population health across the life course.
 Submissions from postdoctoral scholars, graduate students, clinical students and trainees are especially encouraged.

 Groups of individuals are invited to submit panels that will present original research or engage in innovative discussions that push the boundaries of population health science, practice, theory, methods, student training, or technological innovations (or a combination of these) around a significant issue relevant to the conference theme.
 Note that work presented in these panels should not yet be published.
-All proposed panels should include a moderator and 3-4 presenters.
+All proposed panels should include the session organizer, and 3-4 panelists.

 The IAPHS annual meeting is aimed at fostering cross-pollination of ideas among panel members and an interdisciplinary audience.
 Panels should not be comprised of presenters from a single academic discipline.